 Some deterioration was noted on the engine exhaust piping in the engine room.
 The

 deteriorated material should be cut out and replaced.

 MASTS AND RIGGING

 The masts, standing and running rigging was inspected from deck level.
-All appeared to be in fair condition.

 Air switches have to be repaired or replaced.
 Hydraulic backstay adjusters may need to be rebuilt or replaced.